 - show you step-by-step how to do so, and

 - will additionally review the Viso Builder interface as I walk you through the tutorial.

-People counting is used to count people passing by or to estimate the number of people in an area, or the population density of a crowd.
-The statistics of people counted provide useful information for event detection or strategy planning for a moderated area.
+People counting is used to count people passing by or to estimate the number of people in an area or the population density of a crowd.
+In addition, the statistics of people counted provide useful information for event detection or strategy planning for a moderated area.

 What Should the People Counting System Do?

 The people counting system I will build in this tutorial should be based on object detection, with the goal of detecting people using neural networks.
 The objective is to build a system that counts people crossing over a predefined “line”, simulating the entrance of a retail store, as an example.

 The pre-trained CNN models currently available on Viso Suite were trained to detect people using the COCO dataset.
 With regard to the person images on the COCO dataset, they are about frontal-view, side-view, but there are only a few top-down views.
 Therefore, these pre-trained CNN models (YOLO, SSD-mobile, etc.) will work best for the frontal view.

 Build the App: Connect the Right Nodes the Right Way

 Logged into Viso Suite, I want to create my own people counting system using pre-trained models and off-the-shelf tools.
 This will be done in the Viso Builder, a visual programming interface for building computer vision applications.

 The people counting system will contain several connected nodes, each performing a specific task towards accomplishing the final application.